thabitor/UserLoginDemo/README.md

 # UserLoginDemo

-This project repo is based on a code-along tutorial from amigos code that can be foun here:
+This project repo is based on a code-along tutorial from amigos code that can be found here:
 </br>
 https://www.youtube.com/watch?v=QwQuro7ekvc&t=3915s
 </br>